allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_exp_modifying.md

 1. In the **MAPPING** section, click **EDIT**
     * Add (**+**) or edit a mapping:

-        1. Select the Dataset and version whose labels will be mapped.
+        1. Select the Hyper Dataset and version whose labels will be mapped.

         1. Select one or more labels to map.